Is it time you drastically reduced your sugar intake?

 If you must have something sweet have a few berries at the end of dinner.

-Even a bit of peppermint oil on your tongue or just a whiff of peppermint can reduce the sugar craving.
+Even a bit of peppermint oil (get it here) on your tongue or just a whiff of peppermint can reduce the sugar craving.

 Whatever you do, don’t order dessert at a restaurant.
 It’s easy to overeat sweets especially when you are not at home.